Journey Tracker

 Status Filter

-Enables to filter processes from the tracking list according to different statuses
+Enables to filter the tracking list according to different statuses

 Tracking List